stephenh/stephenh.github.com/content/posts/2025-02-23-fixing-async-stack-traces.md

 Now, instead of *immediately* failing (i.e. synchronously calling `reject`), we'll wait to reject our promise from a "different context", specifically a `setTimeout` callback.

-This is how real I/O calls work: after asking the database to "please do something" (sending the request), our app just stops for a little bit, and waits for the callback to be invoked with the database's response.
+This is how real I/O calls work: after asking the database to "please do something" (sending the request), our app just stops for a little bit (without anything "paused on the stack"), and waits for the callback to be invoked with the database's response.

 ```ts
 // Emulates a wire call to the database returning an error